Python List clear() Method: Remove All Items from a List

 Machine Learning PipelinesResetting sample or batch lists between training iterations

-• The list clear() method removes all elements from a list at once.
+• The clear() method removes all elements from a list at once.

 • It keeps the original list object intact, preserving references across the program.